|

 Understand:

-Time and space are illusions.
+Time and space are only illusions, te'atu'a.
 But illusions with purpose.
 What has been is already sealed and cannot be altered despite the wishful thinking of time travel stories.
-The book of the future is not yet written and therefore it too is sealed from us.
-What will be depends on the interplay of innumerable factors, some we can percieve, most we can not.
-The future can not be directly altered from the present.
-Only the present moment is fluid.
-Only the here and now can be written.
-Indeed, it is being written and this writing can not be halted nor rejected.
-For this reason our sages do not focus over-much on the past, other than to remember its lessons, nor on the future, other than using the present to create hopefully positive results according to our abilities.
-Our focus should be on this sacred moment in time.
+The book of the future is not yet written; therefore, it, too, is sealed from us, other than through divine revelations.
+What is to be depends on the interplay of innumerable factors.
+Some of these we can perceive, but most we cannot.
+This present moment is fluid.
+What we do now impacts the future, but who can be certain of the impact of our actions?
+Only the here and now can be written with some certainty.
+Indeed, it is being written, and this writing cannot be halted or rejected.
+The embodied Soul must act at all times, and our actions are being "written" into the Book of Life.
+Therefore, the wise focus neither on the past, except to learn from its lessons, nor on the future, except to achieve positive results, through present actions.
+Our focus should, therefore, be fully on this sacred moment because this is the totality of our current condition.
+Those wishing to escape the entanglements of space and time seek the portal of divine mercy and attain liberation.

 A-na, Ana B'cho-ach